 Previous and Current Tourism Experience

-Half of those surveyed have at some point worked in tourism, while 7% currently work in the sector.
+Half of those surveyed have at some point worked in tourism, while 10% currently work in the sector.
 The largest proportion have experience in the food and beverage services industry.
 People currently working in the tourism sector are more likely to be young (under 30), to be students, and to have lived in Canada for less than 10 years.

 Perceptions of the Tourism Sector